Blakletter/springboot-microservices/README.md

 The mongoRepository is shared between all instances of the backend, whereas your MySql database is local.
 There could be conflicts while trying to save data for a user that already exists.*

 The default structure for how the microservices are structured is below.
 Connecting arrows are dependencies/communications with other services.
-If you wish to use the */mongo-access-layer* service, you must also have the */sql-access-layer* service running too.

 *Note:* You can change the port of any service by navigating to */projectname/src/main/resources/application.properties* and changing the *server.port* value.